-- · Finding the right skilled staff

-- International competitiveness

-- Local Government regulations

-- Transport and infrastructure

-- Need more help on R & D
+- Finding the right skilled staff - International competitiveness/trade protectionism - Local Government regulations - Transport and infrastructure - Need more help on R & D and adoption of Industry 4.0 technology approaches - Meeting climate change emission reduction targets

 Countries that are now dominating global manufacturing have not left it to chance.
 They have specific strategies to increase investment in science, technology and innovation, technology transfer; intellectual property protection, a skilled well-educated workforce and they have a cohesive national policy on manufacturing competitiveness.
-While the current Coalition Government has boosted investment in R&D through grants (Callaghan Innovation) and R&D tax credits, as a country our expenditure on R&D as a percentage of GDP is still well below the OECD average.
+While the current Coalition Government has boosted investment in R&D through grants (Callaghan Innovation) and R&D tax incentives, as a country our expenditure on R&D as a percentage of GDP is still well below the OECD average.
+We don't see the support for manufacturing that we see for other sectors e.g. agriculture (Ministry and Minister) and we are advocating for a more strategic, coordinated and holistic approach that includes a manufacturing champion in Cabinet.
+Why will future generations want to work in manufacturing if they don't see it being valued at the highest level?